patevs/STEM-Notes/content/docs/0_nodejs-npm.md

 # Getting Started

-If you're using OS X or Windows, use one of the installers from the Node.js download page linked above.
+If you're using OSX or Windows, use one of the installers from the Node.js download page linked above.
 Be sure to install the version labeled LTS.
 Other versions have not yet been tested with npm.

 <p style="text-align:center"><a href="https://docs.npmjs.com/getting-started/installing-node">Installing Node</a></p>